gianmarco27/Poggi-Stagliano-Stucchi/RASD/RASD v1.md

 * **[R8]**  The System keeps track of the last update sent to the third party.

-* **[R9]**  The System periodically checks if new data belonging to the subscribed filter are available and sends a proper update.
+* **[R9]**  Upon new data arrival the System checks if they belong to some subscribed filter and optionally sends a proper update.

-* **[R10]**  The System periodically checks if new data belonging to the subscribed filter are available and sends a proper update.

 ####   B.2  Functional Requirements AutomatedSOS